 Students are not required to major in music in order to take advantage of the many music opportunities at IU Southeast.

 All students at Indiana University Southeast are eligible to participate in one of the university's performing ensembles even if they are not music majors or minors.

 - Community Chorus

 The IU Southeast Orchestra, Concert Band, Commonwealth Brass Band and Community Chorus are also open to members of the community.
 Musicians interested in participation in these ensembles will need to audition for the appropriate director.
 For information on joining an IU Southeast ensemble please see the Ensembles page or contact the Music/Theatre Office at (812) 941-2655.

 Applied Music (Private) Lessons

-All students at IU Southeast are allowed to enroll in applied music lessons in the Music Department on any instrument or voice, whether they are a beginner or play/sing at a more advanced level.
+All students at IU Southeast may enroll in applied music lessons in the Music Department on any instrument or voice, whether they are a beginner or perform at a more advanced level.
 For information on registering for applied music lessons, contact the Music Department at (812) 941-2655.
 Students and non-students (children and adults) can also enroll in non-credit private music lessons through the IU Southeast Arts Institute program.
 The Arts Institute, being a non-credit program, offers flexibility in terms of the number and length of the lessons you receive.

 Many 100-200 level music courses are open to all IU Southeast students, regardless of the student's major.
 Some upper level music courses are also open to non-majors, depending on the particular course and the student's background and level of experience.
 For more information on music courses open to non-music majors, contact the Music Department at (812) 941-2655.
 The non-credit Arts Institute program offers music classes periodically, such as Songwriting and Introduction to Digital Audio.